History of Korean idols: 1996–2002: First-generation idols

-2000: Second-generation idols
+2003–2011: Second-generation idols

-With the decline of the first-generation idols in the early 2000s, solo singers from big agencies, such as BoA, Rain and Seven, became popular alongside solo singers who were formerly part of a group, such as Kangta, Moon Hee-joon, Bada, Ock Joo-hyun, and Lee Hyori.
-TVXQ made its debut as an a cappella group in 2004, and was followed by SS501 and Super Junior in 2005 and Big Bang in 2006, but were not as trendy as first-generation idols.
+With the decline of the first-generation idols in the early 2000s, solo singers from big agencies, such as BoA, Rain, and Seven, became popular alongside solo singers who were formerly part of a group, such as Kangta, Moon Hee-joon, Bada, Ock Joo-hyun, and Lee Hyori.
+TVXQ made their debut initially as an a cappella group in 2003, followed by SS501 and Super Junior in 2005 and Big Bang in 2006, but these groups were not as trendy as first-generation idols.
 The rise of second-generation idols can be attributed to the 2007 release of Wonder Girls’ "Tell Me", which became so popular that it was named a "syndrome."
 TVXQ, SS501, Super Junior and BigBang, all of which debuted earlier, subsequently joined the popularity triggered by Wonder Girls.

-The second-generation idol groups usually consisted of six or more members, formed a "group in a group" called a unit, and ran group and unit activities at the same time.
+The second-generation idol groups usually consisted of six or more members, often formed a "group in a group" called a unit, and ran group and unit activities at the same time.
 The agencies tried to manage their idol groups more thoroughly than the first generation to prevent problems.
 They regularly evaluated trainees' singing and dancing abilities and ended contracts with trainees if their abilities did not improve or were significantly inferior.
 They also put an emphasis on personality and dismissed trainees whose behaviour was controversial.

 The music released during this period consisted mainly of hook songs in which a short chorus was repeatedly presented, and most songs were deliberately composed similar to Western pop music to target foreign market listeners.
 Since the digitisation of the music market required frequent releases of albums and continuous exposure to the public to maximise profits as an agency, singles and extended plays with fewer tracks than regular albums became common.
-Unlike first-generation idols, second-generation idols appeared on entertainment shows and established "friendly images outside the stage" that were different from their "image on stage".
-Second-generation idols also extended their demographic to middle-aged people, and as a result introduced the term "Samchon Fan", which referred to male fans in their 30s and 40s.
-Female fans of girl groups, called "Yeodeok", were also established.
+Unlike first-generation idols, second-generation idols appeared frequently on Korean variety shows and established "friendly images outside the stage" that were different from their "image on stage".
+Second-generation idols also extended their demographic to middle-aged people, and as a result introduced the term samchon fan, which referred to male fans in their 30s and 40s.
+Female fans of girl groups, called yeodeok, were also established.